Contractible $3$-manifold and Positive scalar curvature (I): Introduction

+When applying the minimal hypersuface technique to a contractible $3$-manifold, we must combine its topological property and its geometric structure.
 The plan of this paper is as follows.
-When applying the minimal hypersuface technique to a contractible $3$-manifold, we must combine its topological property and its geometric structure.

 For the first part of the paper, we describe the topological properties of contractible $3$-manifolds.
-In Section 2, we begin with related background from knot theory and $3$-manifolds, such as the geometric index and genus one $3$-manifolds.
+In Section 2, we begin with related background on knot theory and $3$-manifolds, such as the geometric index and genus one $3$-manifolds.
 In Section 3, we focus on embedded discs in the Whitehead manifold.
 An interesting fact is that the behavior of these embedded discs is related to the geometric index.
 Their relation is clarified by Theorem \ref{component}.
 Based on this relation, we introduce a new topological property, called Property $P$ and we show that any contractible genus one $3$-manifold satisfies this property in Section 4.

-In the second part, we treat minimal surfaces and related questions in Section 5.
+In the second part, we treat minimal surfaces and related questions.
+In Section 5, we first describe the construction of embedded discs $\{\Omega_k\}$ in a complete genus one $3$-manifold and then study the properties of the limit surfaces.
+In Section 6, we explain the interplay between Property P and the positivity of scalar curvature.

 For the third part, we give the proofs of the main theorems .
-In Section 6, we point out that for a contractible genus one $3$-manifold, the existence of complete \emph{psc} metrics and Property $P$ can be related through the limit of a sequence of minimal surfaces as mentioned above.
-Combining all these , we finish the proof of Theorem \ref{B} in Section 7.
+In Section 7, we first use Theorem \ref{D} to complete proof of Theorem \ref{B}.
+Then, we apply the metric deformation of Kazdan and give a complete proof of Corollary \ref{C}.

-\section{background}
+\section{Background}